 We make personally powerful live art in which all participants are fully engaged and present in every aspect of the process.
-This demands that we create a safe space that allows for the communication of powerful emotions and truths to be revealed.
+This demands that we create a safe, brave space that allows for the communication of powerful emotions and truths to be revealed.
 Students are asked to collaboratively produce original movement and text through brainstorming sessions, theater and movement games, writing exercises and group discussions.
 Students are challenged to increase their range of motion and their aesthetic understanding of performance; to develop a choreographic voice; to find and trust their creative instincts; and to engage in a vibrant, inclusive, collaborative process.
-By focusing on the importance of individual’s personal voices we hope to be able to better support teenagers to feel more empowered and fully immersed in both their physical and creative selves.
+By focusing on the importance of personal voice we hope to foster empowerment and full engagement in both the physical and creative self.

 KAIROS specializes in working with inner-city teenagers, both ‘arts-identified’ and ‘non-arts identified’.
 The company has worked with teens at Medicine Wheel Productions (South Boston), Vine Street Community Center (Roxbury), Celebrity Series (Boston), Cambridge School of Weston, Cambridge Rindge & Latin School, URBANO Project, Cloud Foundation, and Northfield Mount Herman, among others.

 KAIROS’ curriculum for creating collaborative performance projects with teenagers, originally implemented at Urbano Project (Jamaica Plain), was chosen for publication in the Spring 2013 issue of the Harvard Educational Review (Expanding Our Vision for the Arts in Education).